cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/add-users.md

   ```

 ### Note:
-- Replace `https://yourapi.com/api/users` with the actual endpoint of your API that adds a user.
 - Ensure that the email is unique and does not already exist in the database.
 - Ensure your API server is running and accessible when you execute these requests.